loda-lang/loda-programs/programs/oeis/list2.md

 * [A277867](http://oeis.org/A277867) ([L11 program](277/A277867.asm)): Decimal representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 3", based on the 5-celled von Neumann neighborhood.
 * [A277929](http://oeis.org/A277929) ([L11 program](277/A277929.asm)): Decimal representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 5", based on the 5-celled von Neumann neighborhood.
 * [A277935](http://oeis.org/A277935) ([L05 program](277/A277935.asm)): Number of ways 2*n-1 people can vote on three candidates so that the Condorcet paradox arises.
+* [A277936](http://oeis.org/A277936) ([L61 program](277/A277936.asm)): Decimal representation of the x-axis, from the left edge to the origin, or from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 7", based on the 5-celled von Neumann neighborhood.
 * [A277954](http://oeis.org/A277954) ([L19 program](277/A277954.asm)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 14", based on the 5-celled von Neumann neighborhood.
 * [A277955](http://oeis.org/A277955) ([L08 program](277/A277955.asm)): Decimal representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 14", based on the 5-celled von Neumann neighborhood.
 * [A277975](http://oeis.org/A277975) ([L09 program](277/A277975.asm)): a(n) = n*x^n + (n-1)*x^(n-1) + . . . + x + 1 for x=5.